tldr-pages/tldr/pages/linux/duperemove.md

 # duperemove

-> Finds duplicate filesystem extents and optionally schedule them for de-duplication.
+> Finds duplicate filesystem extents and optionally schedule them for deduplication.
 > An extent is small part of a file inside the filesystem.
 > On some filesystems one extent can be referenced multiple times, when parts of the content of the files are identical.
 > More information: <https://markfasheh.github.io/duperemove/>.